 Vint Cerf is one of the architects of the modern Internet, having co-designed the TCP/IP protocol which defines how computers communicate in a networked system.
 Since October 2005, he has served at Google, where he is now responsible for public sector business development for advanced, Internet-based products and services.

 “Science and technology, and their potential to address crucial global challenges, have been transformed by the arrival of the Internet and by the digital revolution.
 Today, international scientific collaboration and the everyday practice of scientists would be unthinkable without the Internet.
-It is therefore highly fitting that Internet pioneer Vint Cerf is joining the ISC as a Patron, and I am delighted to announce his appointment,” said Daya Reddy, President of the ISC.
+It is therefore highly fitting that Internet pioneer Vint Cerf be part of the ISC”, said Daya Reddy, Former President of the ISC.